nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_retrieve_a_prescription.md

 ### Endpoint Authentication ###
 The Spine Interaction Id for this operation is `ExternalPrescriptionQuery_1_0` - endpoints must be registered to use this interaction.

-### User Authentication ###
-Users must be authenticated using the [Spine Security Broker](https://nhsconnect.github.io/FHIR-SpineCore/smartcards.html), and provide user details in the HTTP request header.

 ### Consumer system ###

 To retrieve a particular prescription the external system will make an HTTP request which should include, as a minimum, the following in the URL: